bitsofcotton/ddpmopt/README.md

 Using this with mimalloc or so can increase memory usage with multi thread on some systems.

-We use at least 2\*((whole input size))\*sizeof(num_t) in heap resource, with better resource efficiency allocator, it's up to (2+\epsilon)\*...
-NOT for any allocators.
+We use at least 2\*((whole input size))\*sizeof(num_t) in heap resource, with better resource efficiency allocator.

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

 # Tips on prediction on objected images
-If we use pqredg with goki_check_cc:test.py:bit command, we suppose the input image series as some of the functions to effect to or data to be effected by paired images also the pixel contexts.
+We suppose the input image series as some of the functions to effect to or data to be effected by paired images also the pixel contexts in F\_p.

 # Tips on multiple layers prediction
 The plain \[pq\]redg predictor uses first order shallow copying structures but it's saturated by in/output, 3 predictor uses 2nd order enough bits for predictions, 6 predictor is enough for multiple layer algebraic copying structure, 9 predictor is enough for algorithm decomposition including inverse of them, usually they're equivalent to plain predictors from surface looking.